dante-lafranchi/cse15l-lab-reports/lab-report-3-week-5.md

 concentrated in the southern part of the country, extending into the North-West Center rated the chance of success at less than 10 percent.
 To the northwest, the
 ```
-The following example shows how the "--ignore-case" option makes grep return all lines that have any letter case variation of "early", so lines that contain "Early" are printed too.
+The following example shows how the "--ignore-case" option makes grep print all lines that have any letter case variation of "early", so lines that contain "Early" are printed too.
 ```
 grep "early" technical/biomed/1471-213X-1-1.txt --ignore-case